Godot-Languages-Support/godot-lang-support/README.md

 - 🏰 Sandboxes the code

 ## 🏆🥇 Production Ready
    These languages are documented and stable.
+   *In alphabetical order*.

 1. ### [C++ / Jenova](https://jenova-framework.github.io/)  🧬 🔌 👥 🔧
    Jenova provides not only hot reloadable C++ scripting, and editor support within Godot itself, Visual Studio, and VSCode, but also an inbuilt VM that can be embedded into the game, and a lot of other features.